facebookarchive/pfff/README.md

 analysis, code visualizations, code navigations, or style-preserving source-to-source transformations such as refactorings on source code.
-For now the effort is focused on PHP but there is preliminary support for Javascript, C++, Erlang and other languages.
-There is also preliminary support for OCaml code so that the framework can be used on the code of pfff itself.
+For now the effort is focused on PHP but there is preliminary support for Javascript, C, C++, Java, and other languages.
+There is also good support for OCaml code so that the framework can be used on the code of pfff itself.

 For each languages there are mainly 2 libraries, for instance